 Consequences of inappropriate use of social media.
 Violations of patient/client privacy with an electronic device will be subject to HIPAA procedures/guidelines and consequences.
-Students who share confidential or unprofessional information do so at the risk of disciplinary action including failure in a course and/or dismissal from the program.
+Students who share confidential or unprofessional information do so at the risk of disciplinary action.